Course Materials: FAQs

 You can redeem your VitalSource access code by creating a Bookshelf account at https://bookshelf.vitalsource.com/ Click on "Create a VitalSource account".
 Click here to watch a quick video on access vitalsource books and benefits of using Bookshelf.
 Please contac VitalSource technical support 24/7 at https://get.vitalsource.com/contact-us Or you can use LiveChat to get assistance.
 You can also check VitalSource's frequently asked questions first - https://www.vitalsource.com/en-ca/faqs.

-Note that If your course list displays a VitalSource eBook, we will generally not be ordering physical copies, or there will be limited physical copies.
+Note that If your course list displays a VitalSource eBook, we will generally not be ordering physical copies, or there will be limited physical copies in addition to the eBook

 What are the benefits for students using VitalSource eBooks?

-VitalSource allows you to purchase the ebook duration that fits your studying habits and budget all within one page.
+VitalSource allows you to purchase the ebook duration that fits your studying habits and budget all within one page - some titles even have Lifetime duration.
 Not only does this contribute to student affordability, it provides instantaneous access for your first day of classes, no delivery wait times, and it's never out of stock.
-We strongly suggest you purchase a digital version when possible as you can obtain instant access from wherever you are - letting you learn from home while reducing your carbon footprint!
+We strongly suggest you purchase a digital version when possible as you can obtain instant access from wherever you are - letting you learn from home (or anywhere) while reducing your carbon footprint!

 What is an Ebook?

 An eBook is a digital edition of a textbook.
-These are available for purchase through VitalSource or Campus eBookstore (CEI) and the SFU Bookstore.
-If your course list displays an eBook, we will generally not be ordering physical copies, or there will be limited physical copies.
+These are subscription based with various durations (from 180 days to Lifetime of the edition) and available for purchase through VitalSource or Campus eBookstore (CEI) and the SFU Bookstore.
+If your course list displays an eBook, we will generally not be ordering physical copies, or there will be limited physical copies in addition to the eBook.

 VitalSource provides its own platform called Bookshelf where students can have access to their eBooks by logging into their account online.
 They may also download the Bookshelf app onto up to 4 devices (2 laptops and 2 tablet/mobile phones).
 This allows students access to their eBooks offline as well.
 Students will also have the choice to rent an eBook if they do not wish to have lifetime access.